ton-play/playdeck-integration-guide/README.md

   getUserProfile: () => Profile

   /**
+  * Get the query string that the game opened with.
+You can also get these parameters via method getUserProfile
+  * You can create a link with a query string using the customShare method
+  * @return  {[key: string]: string}
+  * It is supported only in webapp games
+  */
+  getUrlParams: () => Object

+  /**
   * Get token
   * @return {string} - user JWT token
   */
   getToken: () => string

+  /**
+  * Creating a link with a query string and starts the share procedure
+  * You can get a query string from the game using the following methods getUrlParams and getUserProfile
+  * @param {object} - parameters
+  * @return {string} - link to the game with parameters
+  * It is supported only in webapp games
+  */
+  customShare: () => string

   /**
   * Send payment data in analytics